The Ultimate New Zealand North Island Itinerary: Road Trips from 2 Days to 2 Weeks

 Mares Leg Cove

-Please note that the Cathedral Cove Walk Track is currently closed due to storm damage, please check current updates.
+Please note that the Cathedral Cove Walk Track is currently closed due to storm damage, hopefully to be reopened by December 2024, please check current updates.

 Cathedral Cove is the main attraction in the Coromandel, so it’s best to get an early start to avoid the crowds.